sergezaugg/xeno_canto_organizer/README.md

+# xcorganize
-# A python pacakgs to download and organize Xeno-canto recordings
+A python-based command line tool to download and organize Xeno-Canto audio files for machine learning projects.

+## Summary
+- check summaries before download
+- incremetaly download more and more data
+- lightweigh meta-data format easy to postprocess with python
+- explicit selection of duration and licence
+- nested dirs with basic conversion (mp3 tp wav, resample, add noise to remove mp3 artefacts)

+## Usage

+## Installation

 ## prerequisites
 ffmpg